TechMediaToday

 Geo-targeted marketing integrates geo-referenced data into marketing and publishing marketing messages based on the target audience’s location.

-It enables businesses to send the right message to the right group of people.
+It allows businesses to send the right message to the right group of people.
 It helps them avoid the risk of spending part of their marketing budget on material that potential customers have nothing to do with.

 Geographical targeting helps companies improve their bottom line by helping to expand their user base, response rates, and conversion rates.